Balerno: Historical

 The Caledonian Railway built the Balerno line, a spur line from Slateford, via Colinton, which connected Balerno railway station to the centre of Edinburgh.
 The line saw an upsurge in housebuilding in Balerno.
 The last passenger train to run on the line was in 1943, and a High School was placed on the site of the goods station in 1983.
 The line runs adjacent to the Water of Leith river.

 Present day

 The A70 runs near the village.
-The village is serviced by the 44 bus route to Wallyford, which is operated by Lothian Buses.
+The village is serviced by the 32 bus route to Cramond and the 44 to Wallyford, both of which is operated by Lothian Buses.
 The route connects Balerno to Currie, Slateford, the City Centre, Brunstane and East Lothian.
 The village was also served by the E&M Horsburgh service 24 bus route, which connected it to Juniper Green in one direction and East Calder and Livingston, but this has been terminated.
-The village is also served by McGill's Scotland East service 63 to South Queensferry.
-This route connects the village to Currie, Heriot-Watt University, Gyle Centre, Kirkliston and Queensferry.